Information and Facts about the Physical Bible

 This interval is the time between the Old and New Testaments.

-• The most popular King James Bible was published in 1611.
+The most popular King James version was published in 1611.

 Before the King James Version, three other popular Bibles were written and used.

-• King James Charles Stuart was King James VI of England, aka King James I of Scotland.
+King James Charles Stuart is also King James VI of England and King James I of Scotland.

 He was the son of Mary, Queen of Scots, and the third-generation grandson of Henry VII, King of England.